 When can I get a new application to fill out for my student(s)?

 Applications for free and reduced price meals are available online through the Meal App Now link: Click here.
 Online applications can be completed very easily using any computer or smartphone with internet access.
 Public computers are available for use at the Food and Nutrition Services building, all campuses, and the Education Support Center administration building.
 Paper applications are available upon request.

 Please fill out only one (1) application per household.
 Applications can also be completed during online registration.
 Applications are accepted throughout the school year.
-If you have a change in income or household size please call 281-229-6184.
+If you have a change in income or household size please contact Crystal Vincent at 281-229-6184.